 Naval Air Station Fort Lauderdale

-"So many died...
+"So many died in the war...
 I feel that I should somehow keep their story alive."

 --Allan McElhiney